AdnanSharique/sustainability/Readme-shell.md

 	![Data Source Creds.](media/power-bi-report-7.png)

-> **Note:** Verify the server name has been updated to your current sql pool name for all the datasets.
+> **Note:** Verify that the server name has been updated to your current sql pool name for all the datasets.
 If not, update the same under parameters section and click apply.

 7. **Enter** Username as ‘labsqladmin’.